-Figure 46 - Examples of Alternate Filter Values
+Figure 51: Examples of Alternate Filter Values

-Setting Options Description Normal Filter ownship, traffic above and below 2700 feet relative to ownship Filter Above Filter ownship, traffic above 8700 feet and below 2700 feet relative to ownship Below Filter ownship, traffic above 2700 feet and below 8700 feet relative to ownship

-Only Own Filter only ownship

-None Displays all traffic

-Ownship ICAO Dependent on registration number Press and release, then rotate center knob to select each number or letter associated with aircraft ICAO.
-This will allow for ownship filtering.
+Setting Options Description Filter Normal Filter ownship, traffic above and below 2700 feet relative to ownship Above Filter ownship, traffic above 8700 feet and below 2700 feet relative to ownship Below Filter ownship, traffic above 2700 feet and below 8700 feet relative to ownship Only Own Filter only ownship None Displays all traffic Press and release, then rotate center knob to select each number or letter associated with aircraft ICAO.
+This will allow for ownship filtering VSI DISABLED, ENABLED Overlay a vertical speed indicator on the MFD

-Table 3 - Traffic Filter Options
+Table 5: Traffic Filter Options

-5.8.9.3 Vertical Speed Overlay
+5.8.9.3.
+Vertical Speed Overlay

 Some pilots may wish to have a dedicated traffic display but do not have an extra instrument hole available.
-A vertical speed indicator overlay is available on the MFD page to allow an AV-30-C to replace a vertical speed indicator.
-This indicator will graphically display to +- 1,000 ft/minute.
-The numeric indicator will display up to 9,999 ft/minute.
+A vertical speed indicator overlay is available on the MFD page to allow an AV-30-E to replace a vertical speed indicator.
+This indicator will graphically display to +-1,000 ft/minute.
+The numeric indicator will display up to 9,999 ft/ minute.

-Figure 47 - MFD with VSI Overlay
+Figure 52: MFD with VSI Overlay